The Ultimate Gift Guide for Your Yogi Friend

-Let the holiday shopping begin!
-Do you know someone who is really into yoga, but are unsure of what to get them?
-Here are some great gift ideas to impress that don’t require knowing much about the actual practice.
+Know someone really into yoga, but unsure what to get them for the holidays?
+Here are some great gift ideas they are sure to enjoy!

 If you are on a tight budget or prefer DIY gifts, try making a natural yoga mat cleaning spray.
-All you need is a small, pretty spray bottle, a cup of Witch Hazel (a natural cleaning ingredient), a few drops of an essential oil of your choice, and a cup of filtered water.
+All you need is a small, pretty spray bottle, a cup of Witch Hazel, a few drops of an essential oil of your choice, and a cup of filtered water.
 Combine them and voila — you have the perfect gift for a yogi.

-Particularly going into the snowy and rainy cold months of winter, every yogi needs a satchel to protect his or her mat.
+Every yogi needs a satchel to protect his or her mat.
 Even if they already have one, they can’t have too many to mix and match with their workout clothes.
-You can find a variety of artisnal bags for sale on etsy.
+You can find a variety of artisanal bags for sale on Etsy.

-Many yogis like to practice on their own at home, often first thing in the morning or before bed.
+Many yogis like to practice on their own at home, first thing in the morning or before bed.
 Find them a relaxing soundtrack to help them focus and enter a meditative state of mind.
-Putamayo specializes in world music soundtracks and even sell a yoga CD
+Putamayo specializes in world music soundtracks and even sells a yoga CD.

 Tickets to a yoga workshop

-A lot of studies provide onsite workshops to help yogis kick their practice up a notch.
-Do a little research on studies in your area and search for yoga events that are nearby.
+A lot of studios provide onsite workshops to help yogis kick their practice up a notch.
+Do a little research on studios in your area and search for yoga events that are nearby.